What is Amateur Radio?

 PLEASE NOTE:

-At the time I added this PDF link, it was the latest version I found.
+At the time I added this PDF link above, it was the latest version I

-please check that the information you have seen is still current
+Please check that all the information you have seen is still current

 and valid.
 Please do advise me if you do come across a later version